 On April 30, 2014, we published in the Federal Register (79 FR 24512) a proposal to amend 50 CFR part 20.
-The proposal provided a background and overview of the migratory bird hunting regulations process, and addressed the establishment of seasons, limits, and other regulations for hunting migratory game birds under §§ 20.101 through 20.107, 20.109, and 20.110 of subpart K. Major steps in the 2014-15 regulatory cycle relating to open public meetings and Federal Register notifications were also identified in the April 30 proposed rule.
+The proposal provided a background and overview of the migratory bird hunting regulations process, and addressed the establishment of seasons, limits, and other regulations for hunting migratory game birds under §§ 20.101 through

-Further, we explained that all sections of subsequent documents outlining hunting frameworks and guidelines were organized under numbered headings.
-Those headings are:
+20.107, 20.109, and 20.110 of subpart K. Major steps in the 2014-15 regulatory cycle relating to open public meetings and Federal Register notifications were also identified in the April 30 proposed rule.
+Further, we explained that all sections of subsequent documents outlining hunting frameworks and guidelines were organized under numbered headings and that subsequent documents refer only to numbered items requiring attention.
+Therefore, it is important to note that we omit those items requiring no attention, and remaining numbered items appear discontinuous and incomplete.